Exercise Science (B.S.) Overview

-- The successful applicant shall have completed most of the suggested courses listed for the first three semesters of the desired concentration.
-Please see the Guidelines and Sample Semester Sequence for more information.
-It is anticipated that the applicant will have satisfactorily completed PNB 2264 and PNB 2265 (where required), or their equivalents, before the semester of admission.
-The recommended academic grade for admission in all prerequisites is a B or better.
+The successful applicant has completed most of the courses listed for the first three semesters of the Guidelines and Sample Semester Sequence, especially PNB 2264 and PNB 2265 (or their equivalents), before admission.
+The recommended academic grade for all prerequisites is a B or better.

-- The Department of Kinesiology strongly encourages minority applicants, and will vigorously recruit such applicants.
+The Department of Kinesiology strongly encourages applicants from underrepresented minority groups.